flomotlik/blog/_posts/2011-11-30-Backend-Metrics-Done-Right.markdown

 The problem is this is by definition always very specific to your system, thus you need to implement it yourself.

 To make this easy for us I implemented a gem called [GSMetrics](https://github.com/railsonfire/gsmetrics) that lets us keep track of our data in Google Spreadsheets.
 We use it to run a daily job on Heroku to take all the data we are interrested in and write it into a Spreadsheet.
-We then analyse that data either directly on on Google Spreadsheets or via other means.
+We then analyse that data either directly on Google Spreadsheets or via other means.

 I will go through the initial setup you have to do to get it running as well as a little rundown of how we use it with the Heroku Scheduler Addon.